camille-7/Documents/Audio/iec711-measurement-guide.md

  Now that you have REW or AudioTools configured, it's time to measure.
 I like to follow these best practices when collecting data:
   - Use included eartips, preferrably a smaller size to make insertion easier into the coupler
-  - Align the 8kHz resonance commonly found with IEC711 couplers between measurements, to ensure consistency (you will notice a spike around this region)
+  - Align the 8kHz resonance (or other frequency response artificats common in this region) commonly found with IEC711 couplers between measurements, to ensure consistency (you will notice a spike around this region)
   - Use different insertion depths and document them
   - Normalize measurments to the same dB level, I prefer to use 84dB

-(Rew screenshot)

 <h3>Measuring in RoomEQWizard</h3>